-112 American Educational Research Association.
+116 American Educational Research Association.
 Standards for Educational and Psychological Testing.
 Washington, DC: Author, 2014.

-113 U.S. Department of Education, National Center for Education Statistics, Statistical Methods for Protecting Personally Identifiable Information in Aggregate Reporting (NCES 2011-603), https://nces.ed.gov/pubs2011/2011603.pdf.
+117 U.S. Department of Education, National Center for Education Statistics, Statistical Methods for Protecting Personally Identifiable Information in Aggregate Reporting (NCES 2011-603), https://nces.ed.gov/pubs2011/2011603.pdf.

-iii.
-Small schools in which the total number of students who can be included in any indicator under 34 C.F.R. § 200.14 is less than the minimum number of students established by the State under 34 C.F.R. § 200.17(a)(1), consistent with a state's uniform procedures for averaging data under 34 C.F.R. § 200.20(a), if applicable;
+State under 34 C.F.R. § 200.17(a)(1), consistent with a state's uniform procedures for averaging data under 34 C.F.R. § 200.20(a), if applicable;

-The state's uniform procedure for averaging data is to combine individual student-level data for each indicator across three school years to create a composite score that can then be divided by the actual number of students represented in the indicator pool to determine an average score for the school and the relevant student demographic groups.
-This procedure functionally triples the sample size available for making calculations for the purposes of accountability, which increases statistical reliability and soundness of accountability data114 while further protecting the identity of individual student data115.
+Currently, no averaging data across years is used in the system as three consecutive years of data have not been available for a majority of scored indicators.
+Schools that fail to meet the student count in a sufficient number of indicators receive a designation of "Entity Does Not Meet the Indicator Threshold."
+This designation is published to the state's report card along with all other summative designations.
+Schools that receive a designation of "Entity Does Not Meet the Indicator Threshold."
+This designation of "Entity Does Not Meet the Indicator Threshold."
+The state's uniform procedure for averaging data.
+The state's uniform procedure for averaging data, would, when implemented, be to combine individual student-level data for each indicator across three school years to create a composite score that can then be divided by the actual number of students represented in the indicator pool to determine an average score for the school and the relevant student demographic groups.
+This procedure functionally triples the sample size available for making calculations for the purposes of accountability, which increases statistical reliability and soundness of accountability data118 while further protecting the identity of individual student data119.
 This composite methodology will be applied in a manner and using a methodology recommended by its TAC, once three years of appropriate composite data are available.

-iv.
-Schools that are designed to serve special populations (e.g., students receiving alternative programming in alternative educational settings; students living in local institutions for neglected or delinquent children, including juvenile justice facilities; students enrolled in state public schools for the deaf or blind; and recently arrived English Learners enrolled in public schools for newcomer students); and
+4. Schools that are designed to serve special populations (e.g., students receiving alternative programming in alternative educational settings; students living in local institutions for neglected or delinquent children, including juvenile justice facilities; students enrolled in state public schools for the deaf or blind; and recently arrived English Learners enrolled in public schools for newcomer students); and

-Schools, such as state public schools for the deaf or blind, are already well integrated into existing state reporting and data systems.
+Illinois ties all students to their home school, the school that they would otherwise attend based on the location of residence of their family or guardian.
+This is necessary and appropriate given that the home school, and subsequently the home district is the entity legally responsible for ensuring all students receive the free appropriate public education to which they are entitled.
+Schools that do not serve as the home school for any student, such as state public schools for the deaf or blind, are already well integrated into existing state reporting and data systems.
 Historically, many students receiving alternative programming in alternative educational settings fell outside the administration of the ISBE and these students were either represented within the system or not based on their specific placement at the time assessments were administered.
 ISBE is in ongoing dialogue with the Illinois Department of Juvenile Justice (IDJJ) to more fully integrate these students into the accountability system.
 As appropriate, this section of the application will be amended to reflect changes in practice.

-v.
-Newly opened schools that do not have multiple years of data, consistent with a state's uniform procedure for averaging data under 34 C.F.R. § 200.20(a), if applicable, for at least one indicator (e.g., a newly opened high school that has not yet graduated its first cohort for students).
+5. Newly opened schools that do not have multiple years of data, consistent with a state's uniform procedure for averaging data under 34 C.F.R. § 200.20(a), if applicable, for at least one indicator (e.g., a newly opened high school that has not yet graduated its first cohort for students).